-4Specifically, we follow Jaimovich and Siu (2018), and define CNR occupations to include occupations with SOC-2 classifications 11 to 29 and non-CNR occupations to include SOC-2 classifications 35 to 55.
+5Specifically, we follow Jaimovich and Siu (2018), and define CNR occupations to include occupations with SOC-2 classifications 11 to 29 and non-CNR occupations to include the remainder of SOC-2 classifications.
+Wage and employment data is obtained from the American Community Survey.